You’ll always have a cool way to beat the heat with a Frozen Mojito in hand.

 Instructions

-- In a blender, combine the fresh mint leaves, white rum, freshly squeezed lime juice, and syrup.
+- In a blender, combine the fresh mint leaves, white rum, freshly squeezed lime juice, and simple syrup.
 Blend until the mint is finely chopped and the mixture looks smooth, about 30 seconds.

 - Add the crushed ice to the blender.
 Pulse until you achieve a frosty, slushie-like consistency.
 It should look like a snow cone in a glass.